Heather M. Dakin

 - SD2S - 'Second Sight': An Interactive Look at Blindness and Visual Impairment

-I am also currently overseeing two additional projects:
+I am also currently overseeing the following project:

 - 'Supporting Blind/Visually Impaired Patients in Healthcare' (School of Nursing & Midwifery) - In October 2017 I was asked to design and facilitate a bespoke session aimed at undergraduate/postgraduate nursing students.
 This session sits within the Term 2 Communication module and focuses on supporting blind/visually impaired patients in a healthcare environment (i.e. hospitals, care homes, GP practices, etc.).